Jowell & Randy: El Momento

-The lead single, "Loco", was released on March 30, 2010, accompanied by a music video filmed in San Juan, Puerto Rico.
-A remix version featuring Wisin & Yandel was released on June 15, 2010.
-"Loco" became Jowell & Randy's biggest hit single as duo at the time, peaking at number 22 on Billboard's Hot Latin Songs chart on August 7, 2010 and at number 3 on Tropical Airplay on August 14, 2010.
-The single's chart performance on Tropical Airplay garnered them a Billboard Latin Music Award nomination for Tropical Airplay Artist of the Year – Duo or Group in 2011.
+The lead single, "Loco", was released on March 30, 2010, accompanied by a music video filmed in San Juan.
+A remix version featuring Wisin & Yandel came out on June 15, 2010.
+"Loco" became Jowell & Randy's biggest hit single as duo at the time, peaking at No. 22 on Billboard's Hot Latin Songs chart on August 7, 2010 and at number 3 on Tropical Airplay on August 14, 2010.
+The single's chart performance on Tropical Airplay garnered them a Billboard Latin Music Award nomination for Tropical Airplay Artist of the Year–Duo or Group in 2011.
 Four other tracks from El Momento were released as singles, accompanied by their respective music videos.
 "Un Booty Nuevo" (featuring Yaviah) premiered on August 16, 2010, was filmed in Maunabo, Puerto Rico and was directed by Ulysses Terrero, brother of Dominican director Jessy Terrero.
-"Mi Dama de Colombia" was published on November 8, 2010, and was filmed in Colombia.
-"Goodbye" was released on March 9, 2011, was filmed in Bogotá, Colombia and was directed by Marlon Peña.
-"Solo Por Ti" (featuring Cultura Profética) premiered on August 15, 2011, was filmed in Medellín, Colombia and was directed by Flickmotion company.
+"Mi Dama de Colombia" was published on November 8, 2010 and was filmed in Colombia.
+"Goodbye" was released on March 9, 2011, was filmed in Bogotá, Colombia, and was directed by Marlon Peña.
+"Solo Por Ti" (featuring Cultura Profética) premiered on August 15, 2011, was filmed in Medellín, Colombia, and directed by Flickmotion company.
 None of them managed to enter any Billboard chart.
-The track "Suave y Lento" (featuring Wisin, Tico El Inmigrante and Franco El Gorila) peaked at number 21 on Billboard's Latin Rhythm Digital Songs chart on May 22, 2010.
+The track "Suave y Lento" (featuring Wisin, Tico El Inmigrante and Franco El Gorila) peaked at No. 21 on Billboard's Latin Rhythm Digital Songs chart on May 22, 2010.

 2012–Early 2015: Third studio album and underground phase

 In 2011, the duo announced the release of a third studio album, titled El Momento 2.
-According to Jowell, it was going to be a re-issue of their previous production, composed by remix versions of "Dile a Él" featuring Puerto Rican group N'Klabe, "Loco" featuring Wisin & Yandel, "Mi Dama de Colombia" featuring Colombian singers Pipe Bueno, Pipe Calderón and J Balvin, "Goodbye" featuring Colombian singer Shakira, among others.
+According to Jowell, it was going to be a re-issue of their previous production with remix versions of "Dile a Él" featuring Puerto Rican group N'Klabe, "Loco" featuring Wisin & Yandel; "Mi Dama de Colombia" featuring Colombian singers Pipe Bueno, Pipe Calderón, and J Balvin; "Goodbye" featuring Shakira, a Colombian singer, among others.
 The idea was scrapped after Wisin suggested them to make an album with brand new songs and the duo focussed entirely on their following studio album, Sobredoxis.
 It was going to be released under WY Records in April 2012 but the duo left the record label and the album's release date was postponed.
-That month, Jowell & Randy became the first reggaeton duo to perform in Australia.
+In April 2012, Jowell & Randy became the first reggaeton duo to perform in Australia.
 They sang in Melbourne and Sydney, and stated that performing there was "a real honor".

-In January 2012, Jowell & Randy were featured alongside Julio Voltio on "Ella Lo Que Quiere Es Salsa", a track by Puerto Rican-American salsa musician Victor Manuelle from his thirteenth studio album, Busco un Pueblo.
-Its music video, directed by Steven Tapia and filmed in Brooklyn, New York City, was released on July 29, 2012.
+In January 2012, Jowell & Randy were featured alongside Julio Voltio on "Ella Lo Que Quiere Es Salsa", a track by Víctor Manuelle, a Puerto Rican-American salsa musician, from his 13th studio album, Busco un Pueblo.
+Its music video, directed by Steven Tapia and filmed in Brooklyn, New York was released on July 29, 2012.
 The song topped the Billboard's Tropical Airplay chart on June 23, 2012, becoming the duo's first number 1 on any major Billboard chart.
 It also became a success on Hot Latin Songs, peaking at number 29 on July 28, 2012.